Animal Pet Doctor.com and the FoxNest Veterinary Hospital ...Compassionate Pet Care Since 1984

 Introduction

-Toxoplasmosis disease gets a lot of press because of the terrible harm it can do to human fetus' of pregnant women who contact the disease during their pregnancy.
+Toxoplasmosis disease gets a lot of press because of the terrible harm it can do to human fetus' of pregnant women who contact the disease during their 2nd trimester of pregnancy.

 Part One: About the disease in cats and dogs